Quarcoo-arc/testcorp-employee-dir/README.md

 - Run the project.
 You can use
   - `./mvnw` command in your terminal
-  - `run` button in your IDE after adding the springboot:run configuration
+  - `run` button in your IDE after adding the spring-boot:run configuration